 Setup in transmitter

-Setup steps of RadioLink transmitter(T8FB/AT9S/AT10II) and flight controller with Mission Planner are as below.
+Setup steps of RadioLink transmitter(T8FB/AT9S Pro/AT10II) and flight controller with Mission Planner are as below.
 For the transmitters from other brands, please select CH5 to set flight modes and SBUS output in receiver.

 Mini Pix has various flight modes for option.
 But F450 is with four flight modes as factory setting by default including Stabilize Mode, Alt-Hold Mode, Pos-Hold Mode and RTL Mode.
 Therefore, if no other flight modes needed, pilots just set the flight modes in transmitter corresponding to those in flight controller.